-The Council owns various items of measuring equipment, such as scales and balances, that are estimated to have a total value of between £5k and £7k.
-They are considered de minimus and are not included on the Balance Sheet.
+The Council owns various items of measuring equipment, such as scales and balances, that are estimated to have a total value of between $\pounds 5k$ and $\pounds 7k$.
+They are in the process of being donated to English Heritage and are considered de minimus and are not included on the Balance Sheet.